+Every subsequent chapter of this book will be divided into 2 sections called “The Basics”, and “The Mindset”.
+The Basics will cover mainly definitions that need to be clear in order to understand the Mindset section.
+If you have invested before and have a firm understanding of what it involves, you might find this section as a refresher.
+However, if you are an expert in investing and are completely ready to learn new techniques, feel free to skim through The Basics and go straight for the Mindset section.
+Beware that you can always learn something new out of something old!

 The first chapter is focused on how companies work, to give readers and in-depth understanding of why is it that stock even exists.
 The subsequent chapters talk about different types of trends and what do those mean.
 Usually every chapter is independent of the other, except for the First Chapter and the Quick-Examples Chapter, where information from previous chapters is used to culminate in trade decisions.
 Many words will be bold which means that these are key things to remember.
 Also, some Quick-Examples will be listed out throughout the guide that give a good insight on how to think about companies from a stock-purchasing perspective.
 Finally, the guide offers a Suggested Readings for online tools and further reading, along with a Key Summary that gives a “take-away” summary of the guide.
 Once you have all the right tools from this guide, it will be just matter of time to start growing your wealth.

-Why Robinhood?